What are the primary dimensions of Echo?

 What is the financial cost to participate in Echo?

 Tuition is covered in full.
 Each summer, participants receive housing and a meal plan for the dining hall at no cost.
 While in the diocese, participants receive a furnished residence and utilities at no cost.
-Primary participant expenses include books, traveling to/from work, groceries, and other personal expenses.
+Primary participant expenses include maintaining a car, books, traveling to/from work, groceries, and other personal expenses.
+Please see the link for a more comprehensive breakdown!

 Do you receive a stipend during Echo?

 Yes.
-All Echo apprentices and theology teachers earn a $12,000-per-year stipend (taxable), distributed over a twelve-month pay cycle.
+All Echo apprentices and theology teachers earn a $15,000-per-year stipend (taxable), distributed over a twelve-month pay cycle.

 Can I defer my loans during Echo?